Back to services

 Referrals

-We require a written referral and referral must be made by a SLaM team.
+We require a written referral and referral must be made by a one of our team.
 New referrals are discussed in our weekly team case discussion meetings every Tuesday morning.
 Currently, we do not operate a waiting list and we aim to process referrals as quickly as possible.

-Autistic adults can be referred if they meet all of the elegibility criteria.
+Autistic adults can be referred if they meet all of the eligibility criteria.

 Eligibility criteria